The Limits of the Libertarian Vision

 Freedom from the Government is an important component of freedom.
 If you are in jail, paying high taxes, or buried in red tape, you are not very free.
 But is this all there is to freedom?
 Does libertarianism maximize liberty?

 The answer is a definite “No.” Take libertarian thinking to its logical conclusion and you end up with no government.
 While government is expensive and burdensome even at its best, complete lack of government is usually far worse: civil wars, warlords, blood feuds, pillaging gangs, and/or foreign conquest.
-Lack of government nearly always leads a new government.
+Lack of government nearly always leads to a new government.
 Look at a map of the world.
 Where are the habitable areas not under the jurisdiction of a government?

 Some libertarians spout that “government doesn’t produce anything.”
 Nonsense!
 Governments produce law and order.
 These are incredibly valuable services.
 And the more wealth you have, the more valuable these services become.
 When Rome ruled Western Europe, the rich bought palaces and pleasure slaves.
 After Rome fell, the rich had to settle for castles and henchmen.
 Without a mature legal system, the modern day corporation is impossible.
 During the Middle Ages, the only corporations were religious orders.

 True, government services are not free.
-You have pay for them in the form of taxes.
+You have to pay for them in the form of taxes.
 But you also have to pay for the services of Toyota, General Electric and McDonald’s.
 (The libertarian slogan, “government doesn’t produce anything,” does have a germ of truth: the government cannot create wealth out of thin air.
 “Free” education and healthcare are not truly free.
 They must be paid for in taxes, and taxes for “free” government services are often higher than the market price.)

 Unlike cars, appliances, and hamburgers, it is extremely difficult to have a market for national defense.
 If I pay for a missile defense system to protect my home, my neighbors benefit whether they pay me or not.
 Without taxation, there is theft.
 If too few people volunteer to help with national defense, then a conqueror will show up at some point.
 Zero taxes lead to higher taxes, and worse.